w3c/ortc/draft-w3c-ortc-api-00.md

 #### The RTCMediaSessionOptions Object

 With this object the developer can select the preference of audio and video codecs along with other media attributes.
 If not given, the browser will produce its default values depending on its media capabilities.
-The resulting settings will be applied to each local {{MediaStreamTrack}} within this {{RTCMediaSession}} (which will be representing in the corresponding {{RTCTrackDescription}}).
+The resulting settings will be applied to each sending {{MediaStreamTrack}} within this {{RTCMediaSession}} (which will be representing in the corresponding {{RTCTrackDescription}}).

 ```webidl
 dictionary RTCMediaSessionOptions {